slurmulon/bach/README.md

 ### Attributes

 Arbitrary attributes may be associated with `Elements` using the `<key>: <value>` syntax.
+These attributes allow you to cusotmize the representations and interpretations of your `Elements`.

 For instance, colors are useful for succesfully expressing a variety of data to the user at once.
 You might also want to specify the specific voicing of a chord.

 ```
 :ABC = [